aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

         blended objective, i.e., if multiple objectives have the same priority.

     *abstol*
-        A scalar value specifying the absolute tolerance by which a solution may deviate from the optimal value of the objective of the previous optimization problem.
+        A scalar value specifying the absolute tolerance.
+In subsequent steps (for objectives with a lower priority) the solution value of *column* may deviate from the optimized value of *column*, as calculated in this step, using this absolute tolerance.
 The default value is 0.0.

     *reltol*
-        A scalar value specifying the relative tolerance by which a solution may deviate from the optimal value of the objective of the previous optimization problem.
+        A scalar value specifying the relative tolerance.
+In subsequent steps (for objectives with a lower priority) the solution value of *column* may deviate from the optimized value of *column*, as calculated in this step, using this relative tolerance.
 The default value is 0.0.

 Return Value
 ------------